-Our journey to Rio de Janeiro in Brazil starts at Iguazú in Argentina where we have stayed to experience the awesome, world-famous waterfalls.
+Our journey to Rio de Janeiro in Brazil starts at Iguazú in Argentina where we have stayed a few days to experience the world-famous waterfalls.

 In order to cross the border to Brazil to get to the airport on the Brazilian side, we need a taxi.
 Beforehand, we have made an appointment with the same taxi driver who took us to Iguazú National Park on arrival.

 The case is that the Argentinian officers don’t bother to check any passports at the border or stamp anyone out of Argentina.
-The Brazilian border control, according to what we have heard, does not really care either.
+The Brazilian border control, according to what we have heard, does not really care.
 People cross all day back and forth between the Brazilian side of the waterfalls and the Argentinian side, and it is apparently generally accepted that you cross without changing immigration status.
-This is part of both Argentinian and Brazilian culture.
-As claimed by our driver, the Argentinian authorities are the strictest – and the Brazilian infrastructure the most organised?!?
-Anyway, most cars just drive through without any check.
+This is part of both Argentinian and Brazilian agreements and culture.
+According to our driver, the Argentinian authorities are the strictest – and the Brazilian infrastructure the most organised?!?
+Anyway, most cars just drive right through without any check.

-The problem comes when you don’t go back to Argentina again, but plan to leave Brazil from another location – for instance flying out of Rio de Janeiro.
-The airport border control is very strict, and if you upon arrival have not got correctly stamped into Brazil, you are technically illegally in Brazil.
-In that case the fine is sky-high when you eventually go through the airport checkpoint.
-In our case: sky-high times five would be extremely sky-high!
+The problem arises when you don’t return to Argentina, but plan to leave Brazil from another location – for instance in the case of flying out of Rio de Janeiro or São Paulo.
+The airport border control is very strict, and if you upon arrival have not got correctly stamped into Brazil, you are technically illegally in Brazil!
+In that case the fine is sky-high when you at the end of your trip go through the airport checkpoint.
+In our case that would be: a sky-high fine times five would be extremely sky-high!

 We don’t want to risk that, and I make sure that our kind driver understands that we need to stop at the Brazilian border to get the required stamps in our passports.
 He seems to know what I am referring to, and assures me that he will see to it.
-Anyway, we cannot help being somewhat surprised when he all of a sudden tells us that we just have to give our passports to him.
+Anyway, we cannot help being somewhat surprised when he all of a sudden asks us to pass our passports over to him.
 He will then take care of everything for us.
-A moment later he hands over some papers for me to fill in.
+A moment later he hands me some papers to fill in.

-Well, we actually have read beforehand, that this is the usual procedure, so we decide to trust him – against our usual common sense!
+Well, we actually have been informed beforehand, that this is the usual procedure, so we decide to trust him – against our usual common sense!

-What we haven’t quite foreseen is the aggressive traffic.
+What we haven’t quite foreseen is the extremely aggressive traffic.
 This is part of the lively Brazilian culture and the hustle and bustle of Rio.
-The driving back to the hotel significantly differs from what we are used to.
-Even if we by coming have accepted a different road safety risk here than back home, it does overwhelm us!
-Soon we realise that it seems to be the general style on the Rio roads.
-With our seat belts fastened we try to convince ourselves that the driver is experienced and has taken thousands of hotels guests safely to the Windsor Plaza before.
+The driving back to the hotel significantly differs from what we are used to (also in South America).
+Even if we just by coming to Rio have accepted a different road safety risk here than back home, it is overwhelming!
+We realise that it seems to be the general style on the Rio roads.
+With our seat belts fastened we try to convince ourselves that the driver is experienced and has taken thousands of hotels guests safely to the Windsor Plaza before!

-In stark contrast to the upper and middle classes Rio is also home for a vast number of extremely poor Brazilian people.
+In stark contrast to the standard of living of the upper and middle classes in Rio, the city is also home to a huge number of extremely poor Brazilian people.
 They live in the considerable number of favelas scattered across the city.
+Many of the people living here are of mixed ethnic ancestry.
 Brazil is probably one of the countries in the world with the biggest gap between the rich and the poor people.
-Most Brazilian people living in the favelas are of mixed ethnic ancestry.

-We can hardly believe our ears when we hear that there are about 900 favelas with 2 million people in Rio.
-The biggest one is Rocinha which is a society of its own with shops, bank and everything else required.
+We can hardly believe our ears when we learn that there are about 900 favelas with 2 million people in Rio.
+The biggest one is Rocinha which is an entire society of its own with shops, bank and everything else required.
 The inhabitants needn’t go anywhere else in the city.
-They typically form communities and develop diverse social organisations to obtain services like running water and electricity.
+The people of the favelas typically form communities and develop various social organisations to obtain services like running water and electricity.

-The favelas and this side of Brazilian culture date back to the late 1800s.
+The favelas in general date back to the late 1800s.
 Due to the migration from the countryside in Brazil to Rio de Janeiro, cheap urban housing was needed.
 Moreover, with the housing crisis in the 1940s a vast number of shantytowns arose in the suburbs and the favelas expanded even further.
 Various attempts were made to get rid of the favelas and provide better housing facilities in the years to come.
 However, they failed or led to still more favelas in new places.

 At some point in time drug traffickers or other criminal groups began to control the favelas.
 Today, though, many of the favelas are ruled by the so-called Pacifying Police Units and are again out of the drug problems.
 Nevertheless, there are still favelas in some Rio zones where problems such as cocaine trade persist.

 On the way to our hotel we pass one of the numerous favelas.
 From the highway we get a glimpse of the stacked houses being home to thousands of Brazilian people.
-It is getting dark outside, and we would expect light indoor at this time of the day.
+It is getting dark outside, and we would expect light in the houses at this time of the day.
 Nevertheless, there is no electric light visible from the highway.

-Not least, there are the crime risks in the streets both at day time, but in particular after sunset.
+Due to the poverty problems there is a certain level of crime risk in the streets both at day time, but in particular after sunset.
 You have to be alert in Rio since the crime level is considerable.
-We stay closely together when walking around in Copacabana.
-It feels pretty safe and secure.
+We stay close together when walking around in Copacabana.
+Taking appropriate travel safety measures, it feels pretty safe.
 The locals sit on chairs on the pavement and play cards, the ambiance is friendly and we are just about to forget about the risks.
 Right until it gets dark.

-When we enter the supermarket everything still seems all right in the street.
-We take our time in there, and have patience when the staff check if our banknotes are genuine by holding them up against the light.
+When we enter the supermarket, everything still seems all right in the street.
+We take our time in there, and are patient when the staff check if our banknotes are genuine by holding them up against the light.

 When we come out barely 15 minutes later, it already has started getting dark, and, shockingly, the street is like changed.
 Suddenly, we notice the people hanging out on the street corners and even sitting on the ground.
-Instinctly, we know that it could turn dangerous and that we should now head straight for our hotel which is just 2 minutes away.
-Staying close together as a group, we are probably not at much risk, but still it is a relief when we seconds later pass the security staff guarding the doorway and slip into the hotel again.
+By instinct, we know that it could turn dangerous and that we should now head straight for our hotel which is just 2 minutes’ walk away.
+Staying close together as a group, we are probably not at much risk, but still it is a relief when we seconds later pass the security staff guarding the doorway and slip inside the hotel.

 At the end of the day we stand at the hotel rooftop terrace and view the streets of Copacabana from this angle.
 Not all rooftops are pretty from up here.
-They are with their randon cables, broken roof parts and general messy look diametrically opposed to our neat hotel rooftop terrace.
+They are with their random cables, broken roof parts and general messy look the total opposite of our neat hotel rooftop terrace.
 Rio is in all respects full of noticeable contradictions.

 Green parrots circle above our heads and fly across the roofs to the mountain opposite.
 Looking down we see the street full of yellow cabs and other cars.
 It is the rush hour and apparently the road has been blocked at the tunnel.
 People are impatient and sound the car horns.
 Even up here we easily sense the frustration on the road and in the cars.
-It is just another side of unique Brazilian culture, people and Rio de Janeiro, one of the most multifaceted metropolises in the world.
+It is yet another side of Brazilian culture and Rio de Janeiro, one of the most multifaceted metropolises in the world.

 Have you considered what you will do in the (unlikely) event of something unforeseen happening?
 Do you need a travel insurance?
 Click here to get a quote and buy your travel insurance.